imjoseangel/katacoda/kubernetes-101/kubernetes-101-02/step1.md

 There are three Namespaces that are created when a Kubernetes cluster is deployed.
 These are _default_, _kube-system_ (for Kubernetes System resources) and _kube-public_ (for Public resources, although this is not commonly utilized).

-- **kube-system** This namespace has the system objects needed for Kubernetes to work.
+- **kube-system** This namespace has the system resources needed for Kubernetes to work.
 We can see the pods running in this namespace by using the command:

 `kubectl get pods -n kube-system`{{execute}}